rsakib15/Mirror-World/README.md

 Balance represents a certain amount of cryptocurrency or tokens held by an account.

 ## Account Storage
-A Solana ledger record that either carries data or is an executable program.
-A Solana account, like any other, may include money known as lamports.
+A Solana ledger is a record which either carries data or an executable program.
+A Solana account like any other may include money known as lamports.
 The way this data is kept and handled on the Solana differs from other blockchains such as Ethereum.

 ### Types of Account:
 There are two types of account on the Solana blockchain: